T3-InfoSec/t3-memassist/README.md

+# t3-memassist
-This repository employs the Spaced Repetition Scheduler algorithm to assist users in memorising cards.
+This repository employs the Spaced Repetition Scheduler algorithm to assist user in critical memorization tasks using principles from Anki and SuperMemo.

-This contains the logic of the memorisation assistant, following the principles of modularity and single responsibility, so it can be modified without affecting any dependent components.
-The graphic user interface that uses this module is in the [t3-Vault](https://github.com/T3-InfoSec/t3-vault) repository.